-The Little Theater survives today as one of the historic Broadway theaters that symbolize American theater for both New York and the nation.
-Located on West 44th Street, it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district.
+The Little Theater Interior survives today as one of the historic Broadway theaters that symbolize American theater for both New York and the nation.
 Built in 1912, it is among the oldest theaters surviving in New York City.
-Designed for the patrician producer Winthrop Ames, it was intended specifically to house the intimate drama that he pioneered and which greatly influenced the "little theater" movement.
+Designed for the patrician producer Winthrop Ames, it was intended specifically to house the intimate drama that he pioneered and which greatly influenced the "Little Theater" movement.
 His architects, Ingalls & Hoffman, were able in the Little Theater to realize the intimate, genteel spirit of Ames's drama.
-Their elegant, neo-Georgian design, relying on residential motifs, succeeded in suggesting architecturally the drawing-room nature of the theater that was performed within.
-Over the three quarters of a century of its life, the Little Theater has continued to serve as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+Their elegant design, making use of European innovations, succeeded in suggesting architecturally the drawingroom nature of the theater that was performed on stage.
+Although the auditorium was partially redesigned in 1917, in one of the first theater designs by prolific architect Herbert J. Krapp, the additions sensitively reflect the original ornamental Adamesque design as seen in the surviving auditorium ceiling and grand foyer; the Little remains a handsome theater interior, still true to Winthrop Ames's original vision.
+Ingalls & Hoffman's grand foyer is among the most elegant such spaces in the theater district today.
+For three quarters of a century, the Little Theater has provided an intimate setting for countless numbers of the plays through which Broadway has come to personify American theater.

-The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director of Research.
-Individual authors are noted by initials at the ends of their sections.
+The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director Individual authors are of Research. noted by initials at the ends of their sections.
 The consultants were Margaret Knapp (MMK) and Peter Donhauser (PD).
-Gale Harris of the Research Department supplemented the research, verified the citations and sources, and provided editorial assistance.
+Gale Harris of the Research Department verified the citations and sources, and provided editorial assistance.
 Marjorie Pearson (MP), Director of Research, wrote the description.
-Research Department staff who contributed to the report include

-Marion Cleaver, Virginia Kurshan, Susan Strauss, and Jay Shockley.
+Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Susan Strauss, and Jay Shockley.